tkssharma/web-socket-poc/README.md

-# Regitsering web socket client to Node JS Server
+# Registering web socket client to Node JS Server

 Registering web socket clients to Server and sending events back to selected Clients based on Business Logic